KasparEtter/ef1p/pages/email/email.md

 Gmail's outgoing mail server supports the following SMTP extensions:
 - `SIZE` ([RFC 1870](https://tools.ietf.org/html/rfc1870)):
-  This extension allows the server to specify an upper limit on the size of messages it accepts in bytes as part of the `HELO` response.
+  This extension allows the server to specify an upper limit on the size of messages it accepts in bytes as part of the `EHLO` response.
   Gmail apparently accepts messages of almost 36 MB.
   The extension also allows the client to specify the size of the message in bytes as part of the `MAIL` command: `MAIL FROM:<alice@example.org> SIZE=1234`.